Part C: Formalities

 Animated sequences (or ‘snapshots)

 ‘Snapshots’ can be used as a means of representing two-dimensional animated sequences (as opposed to static two-dimensional graphic elements or three-dimensional articles).
 They can include what are often referred to as ‘Graphical User Interfaces’ (or GUIs), meaning the visual configuration of graphic elements as they appear on a computer, tablet or smart phone screen (and the manner in which they move through a particular and self-contained animated sequence).
-In all such cases, up to seven views can be used to show a single animated design at different specific points in time, and in a clearly defined progression.
+In all such cases, up to twelve views can be used to show a single animated design at different specific points in time, and in a clearly defined progression.
 In order to represent such a sequence in the context of a Registered Design application, any and all views presented must be visually-related that is they must have features in common.
-The following two sets of representations are acceptable examples of ‘snapshot’- type representations, with the first showing the circular motion of a two-dimensional coloured bar as it moves in a circular fashion to create a horseshoe shape, and the second showing the movement of a light spot and a rectangular outline around a static grid:
+The following two sets of representations are acceptable examples of ‘snapshot’-type representations, with the first showing the circular motion of a two-dimensional coloured bar as it moves in a circular fashion to create a horseshoe shape, and the second showing the movement of a light spot and a rectangular outline around a static grid:

 Chapter 12: Disclaimers